Hashal890/Hashal890/README.md

 <p>
   I'm a passionate coder and a certified web developer from Masai School with 7 months of professional experience in full-stack web development.
-I also have 2 years of personal project building experience on both frontend and backend.
+I also have 1 year of personal project building experience on both frontend and backend.
 Currently, I'm pursuing my B.Sc. in Computer Science from BITS Pilani.

   - 🚀 I'm passionate about building dynamic web applications and intuitive user interfaces.